OpenUK/publiccode.directory/entry-files/Readme.md

 ### entry_category

+The operational category that the project will be used in.

 One or many of:
+- e-voting
+- website
+- housing
--
+- ticketing
-# the category the project is meant to be implemented - (e-voting, website, housing, ticketing etc)

 entry_category: 'housing'